-The Farming Community of Rolla, BC is located approximately 1 km west of the CER Pipelines EPZ and has a population of +/- 95.
+The farming community of Rolla is located approximately 1.4 km west of the CER pipelines EPZ and has a population of +/- 95.

-The City of Dawson Creek is located approximately 15 km southwest of the CER Pipelines EPZ and has a population of +/- 12,323.
+The closest major urban centre is the city of Dawson Creek located approximately 12.4 km southwest of the CER pipelines EPZ and has a population of +/- 12,323.
+Horse Lakes No. 152B First Nation is located approximately 58.4 km south of the CER pipelines EPZ and has a population +/- 469.

-Horse Lakes No. 152B is located approx. 58.35 km away from the operating area.
 Indigenous Treaty & Metis Region Boundaries